 Farr Island is a beautiful historic and private five-acre island on Lake Temiskaming only a few kilometres from Haileybury’s marina.

-GLAMPING STARTING JUNE 2021.
-Take a look at our calendar here to see availabilities for renting the entire island or individual tents.
+Take a look at our calendar here to see availabilities for renting our individual tents.

 Farr Island is one of only nine islands on Lake Temiskaming which is 110 km long.
 The island, owned by the Presidents’ Suites, is used mainly for glamping (high end camping) and can also be used as a day destination for our guests if the island is not reserved.
 What a treat to add a visit to the island during your holiday or visit to the Temiskaming region.
 We are located in Northern Ontario and less than half a day drive from Southern Ontario.

-People can rent the entire island for a group such as a family reunion, a gathering of friends or even for a corporate retreat or a destination wedding.
-During the week, it is possible to rent a glamping tent individually for a single person, a couple or a small family.
+People can rent a glamping tent individually for a single person, a couple or a small family.

 The feeling of being on an island is unique.
 As you walk around the island, the scenery and the waves will change.
 The West side, the side where our dock and the beach is, is the closest to the main land and is also protected from the Northerly winds.
 Water is therefore very quiet and peaceful.
 If you go to the South side, you will see the lake narrowing down and it often reminds people of the Saguenay Fjords.
 The east side is open to the north-east winds.
 At times, waves could be several feet high.
 It is also a great place to sit to watch the sunrise.
 Haileybury on the north side is the only town visible from the island.
 Imagine being in nature overlooking beautiful Lake Temiskaming, listening to the birds and the waves!
 It is now possible on our Farr Island.
 You will find peace being surrounded by nature.